Plant-Food-Research-Open/assemblyqc/docs/minimal_example.md

 ]
 ```

 Notice that `target_assemblies` is a list of lists.
-Each sublist represents an assembly.
-Each sublist must have two members.
+Each sub-list represents an assembly.
+Each sub-list must have two members.
 First, a unique tag that represents the assembly.
 This tag is used by the pipeline to identify this assembly across QC modules.
 This tag should only consist of alphanumeric characters (A-Za-z0-9_).
 Second, the path to the fasta file (fasta, fasta.gz).
 This path can be a relative, absolute storage path or a valid publicly accessible URL.

 ### Gene Annotations (Optional)